Flurdeh/Youtube-Resources/README.md

 # Music & Sounds
 A very common question being asked when making videos on YouTube is "How do I know what music I can use?" and "Where can I find music for my videos?"
 YouTube's [audio library](https://www.youtube.com/audiolibrary/music) is a good place to start.
 YouTube used to have a page where you could look what the licenses of music was, but they've retired it with the introduction of the new creator studio.

-A common misconception when searching for music is that people look for royalty free music.
-Please note that this is not copyright free.
+**A common misconception when searching for music is that people look for royalty free music.
+Please note that this is not copyright free, see [here](https://www.dl-sounds.com/copyright-free-vs-royalty-free).**

 ## Free